Expressions metadata

 - All the required columns must be listed as parents of the

-having the name of the enricher + the correspondingEnricherMetadata
+Externwill be wrapped with anotherColumnReferencehaving the name of the enricher + the correspondingEnricherMetadataas its metadata.

 Benefits of the proposed approach